To what extent does a structured Art Inquiry Model increase student agency in creative decision-making?

 Written reflection was the differentiation fault line

-Self, directed learners completed written components fully.
+Self-directed learners completed written components fully.
 Involved learners completed them selectively.
 Dependent learners produced their richest articulation verbally.
 The next step is bridging oral fluency to independent written reflection.

 Confidence preceded competence